nehasinha1/nehasinha1/README.md

 ## 👩‍💼 About Me

-Business Analyst turned Data Analyst with 7+ years of enterprise experience.
+Business Analyst with 7+ years of enterprise experience.

 I work across: